ubc-cirrus-lab/caribou/benchmarks/experiments/wrapper_overhead/README.md

 We then take the results of each of the configurations and compare the End-To-End Latency between the first invocation to the last finished function of the workflow.

+## How to run experiments

+Run all the code of the setup.ipynb jupyter notebook, this will setup the experiments and deploy all necessarily code to AWS.

+Then run the run.ipynb to perform experiments.

+Finally use the plot.ipynb for generating plots of the experiments.